Skip to content

 Is It Hard to Get Into Porter & Chester Institute of Hamden?
 Acceptance Rate & Requirements

 Based in Hamden, Connecticut, Porter & Chester Institute of Hamden enrolls students across a range of programs.
-The school reports a graduation rate of roughly 37%.
+The graduation rate is roughly 37%.

 Can I Afford It?